vinaygopinath/androidtutorial/app/views/concept_lessons/_android_widgets_view_elements.md

 Lets see some of the useful properties of EditText

 **android:text** : this property defines the text which will come inside the EditText, or the text which user will enter.
-Typically in Javacode once you have the reference of edittext object, this is the property which you call to get the value which user might have key in
+Typically in Java code once you have the reference of edittext object, this is the property which you call to get the value which user might have key in

-**android:hint**: this propery defines the hint which you want to give to user, this hint appear inside the edittext but gets disappear once user start typing anything inside the edit text
+**android:hint**: this property defines the hint which you want to give to user, this hint appear inside the edittext but gets disappear once user start typing anything inside the edit text

-**android:ems**: this propery defines how many character long the edit text should be, since there is no text inside the edit text, making it wrap_content will not help, this property helps you in defining the exact width for edit text.
+**android:ems**: this property defines how many characters long the edit text should be, since there is no text inside the edit text, making it wrap_content will not help, this property helps you in defining the exact width for edit text.

 **android:background**: this property defines the background of the edit text, you can either choose a color or set a image as background of the edit text

-**android:inputType**: this property defines what kind of content the edit text will contain, like in html you can define type this propery helps you in defining type of content for edit text.
+**android:inputType**: this property defines what kind of content the edit text will contain, like in html you can define type this propery helps you in defining the type of content for edit text.

-For Example: textPassword will make the text automatically converted into * as user start typing, number will change the keyoboard layout to numeric helping user to type number faster.
+For Example: textPassword will make the text automatically converted into * as user start typing, number will change the keyboard layout to numeric helping user to type number faster.

-This is very powerful property of Edit text and if you know what kind of content your edit text need, make sure to define that using inputType.
+This is a very powerful property of Edit text and if you know what kind of content your edit text need, make sure to define that using inputType.

 ###Code